-(u) "Development organization" means a corporation, limited partnership, limited liability company, or pension or investment fund that has an interest in agricultural land for which the corporation, limited partnership, limited liability company, or pension or investment fund has documented plans to use and subsequently uses the land within six years from the date of purchase for a specific nonfarming purpose, or if the land is zoned nonagricultural, or if the land is located within an incorporated area.
-A corporation, limited partnership, limited liability company, or pension or investment fund may hold agricultural land in the amount necessary for its nonfarm business operation; provided, however, that pending the development of agricultural land for nonfarm purposes, the land may not be used for farming except under lease to a family farm unit, a family farm corporation, a family farm trust, an authorized farm corporation, an authorized livestock farm corporation, a family farm partnership, an authorized farm partnership, a family farm limited liability company, or an authorized farm limited liability company, or except when controlled through ownership, options, leaseholds, or other agreements by a corporation that has entered into an agreement with the United States under the New Community Act of 1968 (Title IV of the Housing and Urban Development Act of 1968, United States Code, title 42, sections 3901 to 3914) as amended, or a subsidiary or assign of such a corporation.

-(v) "Exempt land" means agricultural land owned or leased by a corporation as of May 20, 1973, agricultural land owned or leased by a pension or investment fund as of May 12, 1981, agricultural land owned or leased by a limited partnership as of May 1, 1988, or agricultural land owned or leased by a trust as of the effective date of Laws 2000, chapter 477, including the normal expansion of that ownership at a rate not to exceed 20 percent of the amount of land owned as of May 20, 1973, for a corporation; May 12, 1981, for a pension or investment fund; May 1, 1988, for a limited partnership, or the effective date of Laws 2000, chapter 477, for a trust, measured in acres, in any five-year period, and including additional ownership reasonably necessary to meet the requirements of pollution control rules.
-A corporation, limited partnership, or pension or investment fund that is eligible to own or lease agricultural land under this section prior to May 1997, or a corporation that is eligible to own or lease agricultural land as a benevolent trust under this section prior to the effective date of Laws 2000, chapter 477, may continue to own or lease agricultural land as a pension or lease agricultural land subject to the same conditions and limitations as previously allowed.
+(u) "Development organization" means a corporation, limited partnership, limited 23.16 liability company, or pension or investment fund that has an interest in agricultural land 23.17 for which the corporation, limited partnership, limited liability company, or pension or 23.18 investment fund has documented plans to use and subsequently uses the land within 23.19 six years from the date of purchase for a specific nonfarming purpose, or if the land is 23.20 zoned nonagricultural, or if the land is located within an incorporated area.
+A corporation, 23.21 limited partnership, limited liability company, or pension or investment fund may hold 23.22 23.23 agricultural land in the amount necessary for its nonfarm business operation; provided, however, that pending the development of agricultural land for nonfarm purposes, the land 23.24 may not be used for farming except under lease to a family farm unit, a family farm 23.25 23.26 corporation, a family farm trust, an authorized farm corporation, an authorized livestock farm corporation, a family farm partnership, an authorized farm partnership, a family farm 23.27 limited liability company, or an authorized farm limited liability company, or except when 23.28 controlled through ownership, options, leaseholds, or other agreements by a corporation 23.29 that has entered into an agreement with the United States under the New Community Act 23.30 of 1968 (Title IV of the Housing and Urban Development Act of 1968, United States Code, 23.31 title 42, sections 3901 to 3914) as amended, or a subsidiary or assign of such a corporation.
+23.32 (v) "Exempt land" means agricultural land owned or leased by a corporation as of 23.33 May 20, 1973, agricultural land owned or leased by a pension or investment fund as of 23.34 chapter 477, including the normal expansion of that ownership at a rate not to exceed 20 24.1 percent of the amount of land owned as of May 20, 1973, for a corporation; May 12, 1981, 24.2 for a pension or investment fund; May 1, 1988, for a limited partnership, or the effective 24.3 date of Laws 2000, chapter 477, for a trust, measured in acres, in any five-year period, 24.4 and including additional ownership reasonably necessary to meet the requirements of 24.5 pollution control rules.
+A corporation, limited partnership, or pension or investment fund 24.6 that is eligible to own or lease agricultural land under this section prior to May 1997, or a 24.7 corporation that is eligible to own or lease agricultural land as a benevolent trust under this 24.8 section prior to the effective date of Laws 2000, chapter 477, may continue to own or lease 24.9 agricultural land subject to the same conditions and limitations as previously allowed.
+24.10